 Your prosthesis will be constructed of polyethylene (a wear-resistant plastic) and metal.
-Usually, the metal sections of the prosthesis are built from titanium, stainless steel or cobalt.
+The metal sections of the prosthesis are usually made out of titanium, stainless steel or cobalt.
 The artificial ball and socket are held in place by bone cement, by your own bone growing into the prosthesis or by a combination of both.

-CHAPTER THREE: Meet Your Knee
+Chapter Three: Meet Your Knee